intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

-`x`: Evaluation dataset, RDD of Sample or ImageSet or TextSet.
+`x`: Evaluation dataset.
+RDD of Sample or ImageSet or TextSet.
 `batchSize`: Number of samples per batch.

 **Python**